ricsom1/aurashield/README.md

-# MenuIQ
+# AuraShield

-A modern dashboard for restaurant owners to analyze and understand their Google Reviews using AI-powered sentiment analysis.
+AuraShield – Reputation Intelligence for Creators

+Modern reputation monitoring and analysis platform that helps creators and businesses understand and improve their online presence.

 ## Features